THE SYRIAN REFUGEE CRISIS

-There are 240,000 registered Syrian refugees in Iraq, 90,000 of whom reside in camps managed by UNHCR, IRC and the Directorate of Health.
+Approximately 240,000 were registered Syrian refugees in Iraq, 90,000 of whom reside in camps managed by UNHCR, IRC and the Directorate of Health.

-All the ten Syrian refugee camps in Iraq are within the Kurdish region.
+All the Syrian refugee camps in Iraq are within the Kurdish region.

 LIFE INSIDE THE REFUGEE CAMPS

-Being a refugee is not a will of anybody, but the circumstances forces to follow those difficult paths.
+Being a refugee is not a will of anyone, but the circumstances forces to follow those difficult paths.

 Can you imagine living in refugee camps?